mangs/bun-utils/documentation/networkUtils.md

 > **startDevelopmentServer**(`entrypointFunction`, `serverConfiguration`): `Promise`\<`void`\>

 Start a development server with the provided entrypoint function; uses `Bun.serve()` as a web server.
-Logs the exact configuration options used if the `DEBUG` environment variable is set to a truthy value.
+The exact configuration options used are logged to the console if the `DEBUG` environment variable is set to a truthy value.

 Optionally specify a configuration object to customize functionality as follows:
 ```ts